cdapio/cdap/cdap-docs/reference-manual/source/glossary.rst

    DAG
       A directed acyclic graph.
 Flows are wired together and displayed as a DAG in the CDAP Console.

+   CDAP UI
+      The CDAP UI is a web-based application used to deploy CDAP Applications, create ETL Applications, and query and manage the Cask Data Application Platform instance.

    CDAP Console
-      The CDAP Console is a web-based application used to deploy CDAP Applications, and query and manage the Cask Data Application Platform instance.
+      See :term:`CDAP UI`.

    Apache Spark
       See :term:`Spark Program <spark>`.